ellisonbg/py4science/book/getting_started.rst

 someone else's.
-This is a bit tongue in cheek: over time communities do coalesce around successful packages, but in early stages there is often too much choice rather than too little simply because Python developers enjoy writing Python code, since it is so expressive and powerful.
+This is a bit tongue in cheek: over time communities do coalesce around successful packages, but in early stages there is often too much choice rather than too little simply because Python developers enjoy writing Python code.

 We'll introduce the basics of the python programming language below in